 Housing Management for Backyard Poultry Farming

-If a free-range system is practiced the poultry birds are let loose during day time for foraging and at night sheltered in the shed.
-For better farm production performances certain criteria that can be considered are;
+If a free-range system is practiced the poultry birds are let loose during the time for foraging and at night sheltered in the shed.
+For better farm production performances certain criteria can be considered are;

 - The poultry house must be free from water seepage or moisture.

-- The floor must be on elevated land or above ground level (minimum 2ft) and free from water crack, easily cleaned, rat-proof, and durable.
+- The floor must be on elevated land or above ground level (minimum 2ft) and free from water cracks, easily cleaned, rat-proof, and durable.

 - Generally, the height of the sidewall in a poultry house is 7 ft to 8 ft.
 The center height is about 9 ft to 12 ft with the slope on either side.

 - Brooder houses have easy ventilation and wire netting which is used for open-air ventilation.